Allinson's share with us their expert knowledge on the true unsung hero of bread baking – yeast…

 So what do you need to know?
 Well let’s start with what the yeast does.
 It breaks down the starch in the flour into simple sugars, which it feeds on to create carbon dioxide.
 The gluten strands that make your dough lovely and stretchy hold the carbon dioxide in bubbles which expand the dough, making your bread rise.
 Pretty clever for a single-cell organism!

-The Allinson range has 2 different types of yeast and which can be used in slightly different ways:
+The Allinson's range has 3 different types of yeast and which can be used in slightly different ways:

 Our Easy Bake yeast can be used in either hand baking or in a bread maker, and as the name suggests all you need to do is add it to the bowl and you are ready to go.
 We even make sachets which have the perfect amount (7g) to make 1 large loaf or a batch of rolls.
 If you aren’t using a sachet then measure out 2 teaspoons from your tin.